Salem Ghost Tour — 13 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Salem ghost tour?
+How many stops are on the Salem ghost tour?

-The Salem ghost tour includes 13 documented haunted locations covering 116 years of documented history.
+The Salem ghost tour includes 13 documented stops covering 288 years of documented history.

 Is the Salem ghost tour free?